Deaths and Funerals

 - the person making arrangements with the funeral directors.

-If the death took place in Nottinghamshire you can register the death at the register office most convenient for you.
+If the death took place in Nottinghamshire (but outside the City boundary) you can register the death at the register office most convenient for you.

 If you're not sure the death took place in Nottinghamshire you can check which county the death took place in by searching for the town, street or postcode if it is known.

-If it is more convenient to register the death in Nottinghamshire but the death took place in another county, you can complete a Declaration at the register office and the details will be sent on to the correct council who will then post out the death certificate paperwork to you.
+If the death took place in another county but it is more convenient to register the death in Nottinghamshire, you can complete a declaration at your local office and the details will be sent on to the correct council who will then post out the death certificate paperwork to you.

 Please do not go to a register office without first booking an appointment.